aolunuga/opproject/readme_open.txt

 Linux or Mac OS X, or a different application server or database you will have to adjust the installation steps according to your environment.

+IMPORTANT: If you encounter a warning message on the login screen stating that your Onepoint Project installation is running against a non-transactional database please be sure to read Appendix E and follow the database upgrading steps there before putting any more data into your project repository.

 System Requirements
 -------------------